Carolina Great Pyrenees Rescue Carolina Great Pyrenees Rescue

 About Pyrs and Fencing

 Pyrs are not like the majority of other dog breeds.
 Most Pyrs have a strong roaming instinct, which is the result of hundreds of generations of working as livestock guardians over large territories.
 If allowed to do so, the typical Pyr will wander over miles.
 They generally will not come when called and cannot be kept off-leash.
 Of course, some Pyrs are exceptions to the rule.
-Our policies reflect our decades of experience caring for Pyrs who reflect the norm of the breed.
+Some Pyr mixes are, too.
+Our policies reflect our decades of experience caring for Pyrs who reflect the norm of the breed, and because the rescue and all foster homes are solidly and securely fenced, we cannot predict which dogs do not follow the breed norm.

 Likewise, Pyrs tend to be happiest when they have an area to patrol.
 They like to dig pits, lay in them, and supervise their world, and they will protect it from outsiders.
 For the safety of other animals and people in the neighborhood, that has to occur in a fenced yard.
 A neighboring dog or stranger who comes up to a Pyr through an invisible fence is in danger.
 A Pyr is a guardian whose instinct is to protect, and that’s as true of our loving pets as it is of their working dog cousins.